Christian persecution complex: 21st century

 The September 11 attacks boosted its development.
-The concept that Christianity is being oppressed has been popular among conservative politicians in contemporary politics in the United States, who use this idea to address issues concerning LGBT people or the Affordable Care Act's contraceptive mandate, which they perceive as an attack on Christianity.
+The concept of an oppressed Christianity has been popular among contemporary conservative politicians in the United States, who use this idea to address issues concerning LGBT people or the Affordable Care Act's contraceptive mandate, which supposedly attack Christianity.
 The application of the contraceptive mandate to closely held corporations with religious objections was struck down by the Supreme Court in Burwell v.
 Hobby Lobby Stores, Inc.

-Hornback noted that the Christian persecution complex is widespread among nationalists in Europe, who feel that they are defending the continent from a new Islamic invasion.

-In 2013 and 2019, journalists have pointed out that "American Christians have a persecution complex", while noting that the persecution of Christians is real in the Middle East.
+Hornback noted that the Christian persecution complex is widespread among nationalists in Europe, who believe that they are defending the continent from a new Islamic invasion.
+In 2013 and 2019, journalists pointed out that "American Christians have a persecution complex", while noting that actual persecution of Christians existed in the Middle East.

 As of 2017, Christian persecution complex has had an impact on popular culture, with films which "imagine embattled Christians prevailing against entrenched secularist opposition".
 In 2018, David Ehrlich, a film critic, described how the persecution complex is fueled by films and media such as the God's Not Dead saga.

 As of 2019, some nationalistic dispensationalists have promoted a narrative of Western persecution of Christians, in order to claim a position of marginalization and disadvantage.